query67/XC_VM_API/README.md

 ---

 ## 📌 Overview
-The XC_VM Update API is a Flask-based RESTful API designed to manage software updates for the XC_VM application and handle error reports.
-It interacts with the GitHub Releases API to provide information about available updates and sends structured error reports to a Telegram chat for monitoring.
-The API is secure, rate-limited.
+The XC_VM Update API is a Flask-based RESTful API for managing software updates for the XC_VM application.
+It interacts with the GitHub Releases API to provide information about available updates.
+The API is secure and rate-limited.
 ---

 ## ⚙️ Features
 - 📦 Fetches the next release version, changelog, download URL, and MD5 hash from GitHub
-- 📤 Receives and formats error reports into structured JSON
-- 📬 Sends error reports to a Telegram chat as JSON files
 - 🔒 Includes security headers for enhanced protection
 - 🚦 Rate limiting to prevent abuse
 - ⚙️ Flexible configuration via environment variables, config files, or command-line arguments